 When should I start weaning Baby off the bottle?

-Baby’s first introduction to cups can happen as early as she can start eating solid food – probably around 6 months old – because the physical developmental milestones she needs to reach to be ready for cup-handling are about the same as those needed for solid food.
-These milestones – sitting up on her own, showing an interest in table food, eating from a spoon – and the mealtime routine they contribute to give Baby a solid skill and experience base, so that she is ready when you put that cup in her hands.
+Baby’s first introduction to cups can happen as early as they can start eating solid food – probably around 6 months old – because the physical developmental milestones they need to reach to be ready for cup-handling are about the same as those needed for solid food.
+These milestones – sitting up on their own, showing an interest in table food, eating from a spoon – and the mealtime routine they contribute to give Baby a solid skill and experience base, so that they are ready when you put that cup in their hands.

 Six months can be a good time to start the process of weaning to a cup, and for precocious babies who start eating on their own quickly, cups can be introduced even earlier.
 However, even the most eager parents might want to wait until at least 9 months before trying to wean their babies all the way from bottle to cup, as younger babies could still be using sucking as a way to soothe and comfort themselves, and some doctors recommend waiting to start introducing cups until 9 months.
 The American Dental Association recommends trying to make the switch to cups by the time Baby is about a year old, while the American Academy of Pediatrics suggests trying to cut out bottles entirely between one and two years old.

 Times when Baby starts eating more solids can be good starting points for introducing cups.
-This is because as eating solids increases, she needs less nutrition from breast milk or formula, which can make the transition easier, as learning to drink from a cup can be a messy business to begin with, and some babies resist it entirely, which can result in less milk getting to her, at least for a little while.
+This is because as eating solids increases, they need less nutrition from breast milk or formula, which can make the transition easier, as learning to drink from a cup can be a messy business to begin with, and some babies resist it entirely, which can result in less milk getting to them, at least for a little while.